khulnasoft-lab/khulnasoft-ui/doc/contributing/commits.md

 A changelog is genereated for each commit that has a type **feat:**, **fix:**, **perf:**.
-It is possible for a single MR to generate one release but mutliple changelog entries.
+It is possible for a single MR to generate one release but multiple changelog entries.

 **Examples:**